-STENIS>> SHOW DEV SYS\$SYSDEVICE:
+STENIS>> SHOW DEVICE SYS\$SYSDEVICE:

 Device Device Error Volume Free Trans Mnt

 Name Status Count Label Space Count Cnt

 \$1\$DGA5020: Mounted 0 TSTNEWSTACK 97.42GB 338 2

-(STENTS)
+(STENIS)

-- 2. Refer to Section 2.1, "Installing VSI TCP/IP" and follow the instructions to install the VSI TCP/IP. - 3.
-Once you are satisfied that you have installed and enabled your network devices, reboot the system by entering:
+- 2. Refer to Section 2.1 and follow the instructions to install VSI TCP/IP. - 3.
+Once you are satisfied that you have installed and enabled your network devices, reboot the system by entering: - \$ @SYS\$SYSTEM:SHUTDOWN

-'''

-@SYS$SYSTEM: SHUTDOWN

-'''

-4. Once the system has rebooted, VSI TCP/IP will be the default IP stack running on that system.
+Once the system has rebooted, VSI TCP/IP will be the default IP stack running on that system.

-Next, log onto each node in the cluster that is sharing the common disk and perform the following steps.
-In this example, BAYSTL is another node in the cluster that shares the common system disk with STENIS.

-- 1. Ensure that you are sharing the common system disk by entering the following command and compare the device names: - \$ SHOW DEVICE SYS\$SYSTEM: - 2.
+- 4. Log into each node in the cluster that is sharing the common disk and perform the following steps.
+In this example, BAYSTL is another node in the cluster that shares the common system disk with STENIS. - a.
+Ensure that you are sharing the common system disk by entering the following command and compare the device names:

+\$ SHOW DEVICE SYS\$SYSDEVICE:

+b.
 Configure a network device on the current node (in this case, BAYSTL).
 Enter: